Inside: Want to learn how to make your home more cozy? We’ve used these ideas to make our home a place where we feel more comfortable.

 I love throw pillows and I likely own too many of them.
 It’s one of the reasons I feel disqualified from calling myself a minimalist.
 Throw pillows make your home more cozy by both their appearance and providing comfort.

 There are various places you can purchase throw pillows, but my favorite stores to buy them are Marshalls and Home Goods.
-I like the feather filled one since they wear better and can easily be refluffed.
+I like the feather-filled ones since they wear better and can easily be refluffed.
 I also prefer ones that have zippered cases in case they need to be washed.

-Recently I got these cable knit pillow covers from Amazon.
-I ordered them in navy blue and they are soft and cozy.
-I also got a set of these super-soft pillow covers in cream color and they are really great too.
+Recently I got these super-soft pillow covers from Amazon.
+I ordered them in the cream color and they are very soft and have been holding up well.
 It was an inexpensive way to add more coziness to our home this fall.